Squidyu/github-trending/README.md

 ## Css

+* 【2025-04-02】[lscambo13 / ElegantFin](https://github.com/lscambo13/ElegantFin) - A Jellyfin theme inspired from Jellyseerr.
+This theme improves the overall look and experience with various little fixes to the UI.
 * 【2025-03-26】[Yavuzlar / VulnLab](https://github.com/Yavuzlar/VulnLab) -
 * 【2025-03-24】[littleosbook / littleosbook](https://github.com/littleosbook/littleosbook) - Source for the little book about OS development
 * 【2025-03-22】[Diolinux / PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) - A Patch for GIMP 3+ for Photoshop Users